wp-plugins/grouped-comments-widget/readme.txt

 Options include: Title, Total # of comments to show, # of comments to show per post, and whether or not to display the # of comments on each post.

+== Screenshots ==

+1. An example of grouped screenshots.
+Comments for a post are listed underneat the post link and next to the name of the comment author.

 == Changelog ==

 = 1.0 =